Decoding Email Engagement Metrics

 Open Rates: The Double-Edged Sword of Engagement

-Marketers often start with open rates, and it makes sense—they tell you if your emails are grabbing attention.
+Marketers often start with open rates, and it makes sense.
+They tell you if your emails are grabbing attention.
 But here’s the catch: open rates don’t always give you the full picture.
 Thanks to Apple Mail Privacy Protection, some emails show as “opened” even if the recipient never laid eyes on them.

 Still, open rates hold their value when you use them alongside other email marketing metrics.
 For example, a high open rate but a low click-to-open rate (CTOR) likely means your subject line did its job, but your email content didn’t follow through.